kubernetes/cloud-provider-openstack/docs/getting-started-provider-dev.md

 Following the [GitHub Workflow](https://github.com/kubernetes/community/blob/master/contributors/guide/github-workflow.md) guidelines for Kubernetes development, set up your environment and get the latest development repository.
 Begin by forking both the Kubernetes and Cloud-Provider-OpenStack projects into your GitHub into your local workspace (or bringing your current fork up to date with the current state of both repositories).

 `make` will build, test, and package this project.
-This project uses [go dep](https://golang.github.io/dep/) for dependency management.
+This project uses [go modules](https://github.com/golang/go/wiki/Modules) for dependency management since v1.17.

 Set up some environment variables to help download the repositories